cybao/datasciencecoursera/getdata_project/README.md

 # Description of code

-The code assumes the user has the data set downloaded and copied to the same directory as the code.
+The code assumes the user has the data set downloaded, upzipped and copied to the same directory as the code.

 The code produces a cleaner data set with following steps:
  * combine the train and test data set